Tremont, Illinois: Economy

 The largest employer is R.A.
 Cullinan.
 Precision Planting (AGCO) is located several miles south of Tremont.

+The headquarters of the Tazewell County Health Department are in Tremont.

 Education

+The school district is Tremont Community Unit School District 702.

-There are three public schools in Tremont: Tremont Gradeschool; Tremont Middle School, and Tremont High School.
+There are three public schools in Tremont: Tremont Grade School, Tremont Middle School, and Tremont High School.
 In 2004, the Tremont School District was honored with three awards from the State of Illinois, including the Bright A+ Award, the Bright Star Award, and the Financial Recognition Award.

-The Tremont District Library is at the heart of the community in Tremont, IL.
+The Tremont District Library is at the heart of the community.
 In addition to being able to check out books, movies, and other materials, the library frequently has activities for patrons of all ages.
 A few of the services they provide are: interlibrary loans, delivery to homebound patrons, and public computers, to name a few.
 The library is also a facility to locate resources for researching local history and genealogical materials.

 Events

-Tremont is most well known in central Illinois for its annual summer festival, The Tremont Turkey Festival.
+Tremont is most well known in central Illinois for its annual summer festival, the Tremont Turkey Festival.
 The festival draws 20,000-30,000 people into the small village for the weekend.
 The festival includes free entertainment, bed races, an antique tractor pull, pageant, parade, craft and antique vendors, and a carnival.
 Tremont hosted its 50th Turkey Festival in 2015.
-The festival has remained entirely volunteer-run since 1966 and features Turkey sandwiches and Strawberry Shortcake.
+The festival has remained entirely volunteer-run since 1966 and features turkey sandwiches and strawberry shortcake.